Hannon-lab/FlaHMM/examples/run_EDTA/README.md

 # run EDTA

-These instructions are based on https://github.com/susbo/Drosophila_unistrand_clusters/tree/main/Transposon_libraries
+These instructions are based on https://github.com/susbo/Drosophila_unistrand_clusters/tree/main/Transposon_libraries and describe how to run the Extensive *de-novo* TE Annotator (EDTA) for a new genome assembly.
+Please also refer to the EDTA GitHub page: [https://github.com/oushujun/EDTA](https://github.com/oushujun/EDTA).

 The examples below assumes that you are in `species/Dmel/dm6/annotation/EDTA` (replace Dmel/dm6 for your species/assembly) and that `species/Dmel/dm6/genome.fa` is available.